VasasA/simple_ldap/README.txt

 This is the main module, on which all of the other modules are based.
 It provides an interface to the configured LDAP directory with basic low-level LDAP functions and no bells or whistles.
-It does not provide anything to Drupal on its own.
+It does not provide anything to Backdrop on its own.

 Simple LDAP User
 ================

 This module allows authentication to the LDAP directory configured in the Simple LDAP module.
-It also provides synchronization services both to and from LDAP and Drupal.
-It supports mapping LDAP attributes to Drupal user object fields (both native, and using Field API).
+It also provides synchronization services both to and from LDAP and Backdrop.
+It supports mapping LDAP attributes to Backdrop user object fields (both native, and using Field API).

 Simple LDAP Role
 ================

-This module allows Drupal roles to be derived from LDAP groups, and vice-versa.
+This module allows Backdrop roles to be derived from LDAP groups, and vice-versa.
 It is dependent on the Simple LDAP User module.

 Simple LDAP Test